 When it comes to school security, LGfL has a world-beating 12 layers of protection which you won't find together anywhere else (all included, of course, as part of the service).

-To help during home learning, we have tweaked firewall rules to make sure all remote learning tools work, but there's no need to worry about security loopholes - Janet scrutinises and scrubs our internet to identify suspicious activity and stop DDoS attacks before it even reaches our state-of-the-art data centres.
+There are many state-of-the art products we provide for use in school, but our security begins before the internet even reaches you.
+Janet scrutinises and scrubs our internet to identify suspicious activity and stop DDoS attacks before it even reaches our state-of-the-art data centres.

-Combine this with our next-generation firewalls and all the security tools we provide for your devices and servers (make sure you are using everything at services.lgfl.net), and you end up with one of the most secure school networks in the world.
+Combined with our next-generation firewalls and all the security tools we provide for your devices and servers, and you end up with one of the most secure school networks in the world.

-However, the greatest risk to your network is most likely to come from a member of staff clicking on something they shouldn't (find out more how phishing remains the greatest threat to schools and businesses in our school security report with NCSC).
+However, the greatest risks to a network are most likely to come from a member of staff clicking something they shouldn't (find out more how phishing remains the greatest threat to schools and businesses in our school security report with NCSC).
 We have featured a few of the latest scams below (some target school staff; some target parents; all exploit natural fears surrounding Coronavirus).
 To see more as they arise, follow @LGfLCyberCloud.